arithescientist/hollywood_analysis/README.md

 # Purpose
 The goal of this research is to analyze data extracted from various movie database websites in order to come up with lucrative decisions when answering:
-* What's the most lucrative genre combination?
+* Q4 - What's the most lucrative genre combination?
-* Who are the top 5 writers, producers, and directors for top 3 genres?
+* Q5 - Who are the top 5 writers, producers, and directors for top 3 genres?
-* What's the relationship between the age of a crew member and the rating of a movie?
+* Q6 - What's the relationship between the age of a crew member and the rating of a movie?
-* What's the relationship between the gender of the protagonist" in an action movie and the gross revenue of that movie?
+* Q7 -What's the relationship between the gender of the protagonist" in an action movie and the gross revenue of that movie?
-* What's the relationship between the length of a movie and the gross revenue/rating of that movie?
+* Q8 -What's the relationship between the length of a movie and the gross revenue/rating of that movie?
-* What's the relationship between the movie release month and the gross revenue/rating of a movie?
+* Q9 -What's the relationship between the movie release month and the gross revenue/rating of a movie?

 # Data Description
 Data files used: